-An alternative strategy for identifying a K-simplex parameterization $\theta = \texttt{softmax}(\alpha)$ in terms of an unconstrained K-vector α is to place a prior on the components of α with a fixed location (that is, specifically avoid hierarchical priors with varying location).
-Unlike the approaching of pinning $\alpha_K = 0$, the prior-based approach models the K outcomes symmetrically rather than modeling K-1 outcomes relative
+An alternative strategy for identifying a K-simplex parameterization $\theta = \mathsf{softmax}(\alpha)$ in terms of an unconstrained K-vector α is to place a prior on the components of α with a fixed location (that is, specifically avoid hierarchical priors with varying location).
+Unlike the approaching of pinning $\alpha_K = 0$, the prior-based approach models the K outcomes symmetrically rather than modeling K-1 outcomes relative to the K-th.
+The pinned parameterization, on the other hand, is usually more efficient statistically because it does not have the extra degree of (prior constrained) wiggle room.